Definability of derivations in the reducts of differentially closed fields: Preliminaries

-Many analogies hold between these notions ``small'' in $\ACF_0$ and $\DCF_0$.
-Following this analogy we can define differential curves in general sense.

-\begin{definition} A \textit{(differential) curve in general sense} or an \textit{almost curve} in $\cal{F}$ is a definable subset of $F^2$ the generic fibres of which are of finite Morley rank.
-In contrast to this we will sometimes use the nomenclature \textit{proper (differential) curve} for a differential algebraic curve. \end{definition}
+\begin{definition} A \textit{differential curve in general sense} in a differentially closed field $\cal{F}$ is a definable subset of $F^2$ the generic fibres of which are of finite Morley rank. \end{definition}

-Thus a definable set $\E \subseteq F^2$ is a curve in general sense if for any generic points $a, b\in F$ the fibres $\E_a = \{ y\in F : (a,y) \in \E \}$ and $\E_b = \{ x \in F: (x,b) \in \E \}$ are small.
 Clearly any proper differential curve is a curve in general sense.
-The converse is ``almost'' true, that is, any curve in general sense differs from a differential algebraic curve by a small set.
-More precisely, any curve in general sense must be defined by a formula of the form $\varphi(x,y) = [f(x,y)=0 \wedge \psi(x,y)]$ where $f$ is a differential polynomial and $\psi$ is any formula.
-Indeed, if $\E$ is not contained in any differential curve then it must contain a set of the form $f(x,y) \neq 0$.
-The fibres of the latter certainly have rank $\omega$.
+On the other hand it is easy to notice that any curve $E$ in general sense must be contained in a proper differential curve.
+This means it must be defined by a formula of the form $\varphi(x,y) = [f(x,y)=0 \wedge \psi(x,y)]$ where $f$ is a differential polynomial and $\psi$ is any formula.
+Indeed, otherwise $E$ will contain a set of the form $f(x,y)\neq 0$ the generic fibres of which have rank $\omega$.

-Moreover, if $\E$ is a curve in general sense, then the Morley rank of its generic fibres is uniformly bounded.
-This is because $\E$ is contained in a differential curve given by a differential equation $f(x,y)=0$.
-The number $\max (\ord_X(f),\ord_Y(f))$ will be the desired uniform bound.

-We could alternatively define curves in general sense to be definable sets of Morley rank less than $\omega \cdot 2$.
-One can also require $\MR(\E)$ to be at least $\omega$ in order to avoid any degeneracies like $\D x = 0 \wedge \D y=0$ (which correspond to finite sets in $\ACF_0$).
+{We could alternatively define curves in general sense to be definable sets (in $F^2$) of Morley rank less than $\omega \cdot 2$.
+The above argument shows that this is equivalent to the above definition.
+Thus, if $(a,b)$ is a pair of differentially independent elements and $\neg\varphi(a,b)$ holds in $\cal{F}$ then $\varphi(x,y)$ defines a curve in general sense.\footnote{One can also require $\MR(E)$ to be at least $\omega$ in order to avoid any degeneracies like $\D x = 0 \wedge \D y=0$ (which correspond to finite sets in $\ACF_0$), but it is not important for us.}}